Who looks outside, dreams; who looks inside, awakes. ― C.G. Jung

 Inner Work, by Robert Johnson.
 A highly-regarded and readable introduction to working with one’s dreams and active imagination.

 Finding Meaning in the Second Half of Life by James Hollis.
-Bridging the turbulent shifts in life between the ages of thirty-five and seventy when we question fundamental aspects of ourselves and others.
+Bridging turbulent shifts in life between the ages of thirty-five and seventy when we question fundamental aspects of ourselves and others.

 The Eden Project: In Search of the Magical Other by James Hollis.
 A call for individual growth rather than rescue by others.
 Excellent resource for work on relationships.